FindMySchool LogoFindMySchool

 Year 7 admissions are coordinated through Dudley Metropolitan Borough Council, rather than directly by the academy.

-For September 2026 entry (Year 7), Dudley’s published timetable states that online applications opened on 01 September 2025 and closed on 31 October 2025; decision emails were due by 2pm on 02 March 2026, with appeals heard in May and June 2026.
+For September 2027 entry (Year 7), Dudley’s published timetable states that online applications open on 01 September 2026 and close on 31 October 2026; offer day is 01 March 2027.
 For later cohorts, the same source sets out a consistent annual pattern, with applications typically running from 01 September to 31 October in the year before entry.

 The academy’s own admissions page mirrors the key deadline message, stating that Year 7 applications are normally made by 31 October of the preceding year.
 It also references open events and tours.
 Rather than listing dates that may have passed, the academy indicates that it holds a full open evening after the start of the autumn term, and it offers tours on Tuesday and Wednesday mornings during term time.